sritterbusch/ospac/Ligo.md

 other.

 Apart from this, you can very well use the --bandpass filter to reduce low frequency rumbling or high frequency hissing.
-For this, you can most probably using wider transition intervals for faster processing.
+For this, you should most probably use wider transition intervals for faster processing.